Deep-rooted movement

 winery Chateau de Carteswinery Chateau de Cartes

-After about a decade in the industry, Stéphane Lamarre of Château de Cartes vineyard and cider house in Dunham was ready to launch an organic line.
-Of the estate’s 13 hectares, 5 have now been certified organic by Ecocert Canada.
-However, it took him a while to get there.
-“I’ve always practised integrated farming, which is like a hybrid between conventional and organic, but I was reluctant to jump in with both feet because the road to organic is much less clear than the traditional one.”
+At Stéphane Lamarre’s vineyard in Dunham, 12 of the 37 acres have been certified organic by Ecocert Canada since 2022.
+But it took some time to get there, as well as “some determination and a touch of madness!” said the winemaker with 17 years of experience under his belt.
+He explained, “I’ve always practiced integrated farming, which is like a hybrid between conventional and organic, but I was reluctant to jump in with both feet because the road to organic is much less clear than the traditional one.”

 Changing things, one hectare at a time